Bernardino Verro: Arrests and convictions

-Verro was arrested on January 16, 1894, after Prime Minister Francesco Crispi had ordered a crackdown on the Fasci.
+Verro was arrested on 16 January 1894, after Prime Minister Francesco Crispi had ordered a crackdown on the Fasci.
 Together with other leaders of the Fasci Rosario Garibaldi Bosco, Nicola Barbato he tried to board the steamship Bagnara that was about to leave for Tunis.
-On May 30, 1894, the leaders of the movement were convicted; Giuseppe de Felice Giuffrida was sentenced to 18 years in jail and Garibaldi Bosco, Barbato and Verro to 12 years.
+On 30 May 1894, the leaders of the movement were convicted; Giuseppe de Felice Giuffrida was sentenced to 18 years in jail and Garibaldi Bosco, Barbato and Verro to 12 years.

 Verro was also sentenced by another Military Tribunal to 16 years, a penalty of 500 lire and three years of special surveillance, for his alleged involvement with the Lercara Friddi massacre on Christmas 1893, despite the fact that he had not been present when the violence broke out and that in fact he had actually tried to calm down local hotheads in the days before.
 After two years, in March 1896, he was released as the result of a pardon recognizing the excessive brutality of the repression.

-In June 1896, just released from prison by the amnesty, he formed a consumer cooperative, part of "La Terra" (The Earth), a federation bringing together all the farmers in the area of Corleone.
+In June 1896, just released from prison by amnesty, he formed a consumer cooperative, part of "La Terra" (The Earth), a federation bringing together all the farmers in the area of Corleone.
 But in September, the federation was dissolved by the prefect, because it was considered to be a surreptitious way to revive the Fasci.
 Verro was sentenced to six months' imprisonment and fined 100,000 lire for unlawful association.
 Convinced that in Sicily there was little space for political action, he decided to emigrate to the United States, to propagate socialism overseas.
+He settled in Buffalo, New York, where a small group of Sicilian socialists lived already.
 He only stayed two years and in the spring of 1898 he returned to Sicily, where he had to serve the six months in jail to which he had been sentenced.